jjazzboss/JJazzLabToolkit/DemoApp/README.md

 This small Maven project demonstrates how to use the JJazzLab Toolkit.

-`pom.xml` sets dependencies to the JJazzLab Toolkit and to the following JJazzLab [jar plugins](https://github.com/jjazzboss/JJazzLabJarPlugins):
+`pom.xml` sets dependencies to the JJazzLab Toolkit and to some JJazzLab plugins:
 - YamJJazz (Yamaha style-based rhythm engine)
 - FluidSynthEmbeddedSynth (use FluidSynth as output synth)